amq/vnnpro/README.md

 Remove:

 *For example, if you broke something.
-Vnnpro has been created to be completely disposable, after ```vagrant up``` you should be back to business in seconds*
+Vnnpro has been created to be completely disposable, after ```vagrant up``` you should be back to business in seconds without losing your sites or databases.*
 ```
 vagrant destroy
 ```